-Kenworth Truck Company and Sprint are involved in a partnership to provide mobile connectivity for Kenworth NavPlus, a PACCAR proprietary navigation and business technology system for Kenworth Class 5-8 trucks.
+Kenworth Truck Company and Sprint are involved in a partnership to provide mobile connectivity for the revolutionary Kenworth NavPlus, a PACCAR proprietary navigation and business technology system for Kenworth Class 5-8 trucks.

 As the core development partner, Sprint says it is “proud to integrate our advanced network connectivity into Kenworth NavPlus, which will also offer telematics, navigation, diagnostics and business system features,” said Sprint CEO Dan Hesse, who addressed the Detroit Economic Club on Jan.
 14. “Our machine-to-machine (M2M) wireless technology helps companies reduce emissions, cut costs and raise performance.”